Latest News & Appeals

 Dear Friends, Neighbors, and Compassionate Hearts,

-On Saturday, March 8th, 2025, the International Christian Voice will host a special fundraiser at the Toronto Grand Convention Centre (30 Baywood Road, Toronto) to support refugees in desperate need of a safe haven and a fresh start.
+On Friday, May 9th, 2025, the International Christian Voice will host a special fundraiser at the Toronto Grand Convention Centre (30 Baywood Road, Toronto) to support refugees in desperate need of a safe haven and a fresh start.
 We invite you to join us in this life-changing mission.

 Every day, countless families are forced to flee their homes due to war, persecution, and unimaginable hardships.
 They arrive in Canada with nothing but hope for a better future.
 Together, we can turn that hope into reality.